tanitall/beta/README.md

 Execute these commands in the project's root directory:

-  - `npm install` Installing node dependencies
+  - `npm install` Installs node dependencies
   - `npm run assets`
-  - `npm start` for running the project
+  - `npm start` to run the project

 _____